 Americans with Disabilities Act

-The federal Americans with Disabilities Act (ADA) require certain businesses to make accommodations to people with disabilities, including such measures as wheelchair accessibility to physical locations, access to service animals and the use of braille.
-In addition to these physical considerations, Title III of the ADA requires businesses to maintain an accessible website.
+The federal Americans with Disabilities Act (ADA) require certain businesses to make accommodations to people with disabilities, including such measures as wheelchair accessibility to physical locations, access for service animals and the use of braille.
+In addition to these physical considerations, In most Jurisdictions, Title III of the ADA requires businesses to maintain an accessible website.

-REMEMBER… ADA Compliance of your website is Federal Case Law
+REMEMBER… ADA Compliance of your website is required in most jurisdictions under Federal Case Law

 Businesses considered “public accommodations” are required to comply with ADA Title III.
 Essentially, any business that regularly serves the public is considered a public accommodation.